-I have been told that property searches are the number one cause of hinderance in Dosthill house deals.
-Is that correct?
+Various online forums that I have come across warn that are the number one reason for hinderance in Dosthill house deals.
+Is this right?

-The Council of Property Search Organisations (CoPSO) released conclusions of a review by MoveWithUs that conveyancing searches do not figure within the top 10 causes of hindrances in the conveyancing process.
-Searches are unlikely to be the root cause of slowing down conveyancing in Dosthill.
+The Council of Property Search Organisations (CoPSO) released conclusions of a review by MoveWithUs that conveyancing searches do not feature amongst the most frequent causes of hindrances during the legal transfer of property.
+Local searches are not likely to be the root cause of delay in conveyancing in Dosthill.